Pavin Smith Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks and Pavin Smith (.286 slugging percentage over his past 10 games, including one homer), battle starting pitcher Colin Rea and the Milwaukee Brewers at American Family Field, Tuesday at 8:10 PM ET.
+On Wednesday, Pavin Smith (on the back of going 0-for-1) and the Arizona Diamondbacks play the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Guardians.
+He had a hitless showing in his previous game (0-for-1) against the Brewers.

 Pavin Smith Game Info & Props vs. the Brewers